Fresheyeball/deconfigured/blog/dag.md

 > You can't even pattern match on our type-safe construction, but we can
 > extract the spanning trees from an `EdgeSchema`.
 The most I could see this
-> useful for is an authentication scheme for a website - having many-many (but
+> useful for is an authentication scheme for a website - having many-to-many (yet
-> acyclic) dependency chains of access groups.
-That should come shortly.
+> acyclic) dependency chains of ACL groups.
+That lib should come shortly.

 ## Overview